-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE

 - c.
-The provider will notify the CM or CC within two (2) working days of the following: - Participant's condition has changed, and the Service Plan no longer meets participant's needs or the participant no longer appears to need PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services. - ii.
+The provider will notify the CM or CC within two (2) working days of the following: - Participant's condition has changed, and the Service Plan no longer meets participant's needs or the participant no longer appears to need PCPC/HASCI Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, PCSC Respite, and MCCW Respite services. - ii.
 Participant is institutionalized, dies or moves out of the service area. - iii.
-Participant no longer wishes to receive PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services. - iv.
-Knowledge of the participant's Medicaid ineligibility or potential ineligibility. - d.
-The provider will maintain a record keeping system which documents: - For SCDHHS (CLTC) participants: The delivery of services in accordance with the SCDHHS CLTC Service Plan.
+Participant no longer wishes to receive PCPC/HASCI Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, PCSC Respite, and MCCW Respite services. - iv.
+Knowledge of the participant's Medicaid ineligibility or potential ineligibility. - v.
+Report regarding abuse, neglect, or exploitation has been made to the appropriate authorities. - d.
+The provider will maintain a record keeping system which documents:

+PCThe delivery of services in accordance with the SCDHHS CLTC Service Plan.
 The provider shall not ask the participant/responsible party to sign any log or task sheet.
 The task sheet must be reviewed, signed, with original signature (signature stamps are not acceptable), and dated every two weeks by the supervisor.
-Task sheets must be filed in the participant's record within 30 days of service delivery. - Services provided by the personal care aide must also be documented in the Electronic Visit Verification (EVV) System at check out. - ii.
-Task sheets/Daily logs can include multiple services on the same sheet as long as the services can be easily identified, and tasks performed can be distinguished.
-For example, if a participant receives PC II and PC I services, both can be documented on the same sheet if each service can be easily identified.
+Task sheets must be filed in the participant's record within 30 days of service delivery.

+Services provided by the personal care aide must also be documented in the Electronic Visit Verification (EVV) System at check out.